johnston9/shot-caller/TESTING.md

 <img src="documentation/readme-images/schedor2.png" width="50%">
 </h2>

-- Use Case: Add a Next row with new info below a Schedule Scene from the Re-Order form.<br>
+- Use Case: Add a Next row with new info below a Schedule Scene from the Reorder form.<br>

-  1. Click on the Re-Order button and the re-order form opens.<br>
+  1. Click on the Reorder button and the reorder form opens.<br>
   2. Input the new Next info in the Next input box and click Create.<br>
   3. The Stripboard opens with the new next Row displaying below that Schedule Scene.<br>